Adelita Grijalva: Political positions

+Healthcare

+Grijalva is a supporter of a single-payer Medicare for All program.

 Israel–Palestine

 In October 2023, the Pima County Board of Supervisors was presented with two resolutions regarding the Gaza war.
 One motion reaffirmed Israel's right to self-defense and stood with their retaliatory efforts, while the other mirrored the same type of language, except showed support for the Palestinian people.
 Although Grijalva attempted to add language around supporting civilians and humanitarian aid, it was "respectfully declined" by Sharon Bronson and Steve Christy, two other Pima County Supervisors.

 In a debate with her Republican opponent for the 2025 special election, Grijalva accused the Israeli government of committing genocide against Palestinians in Gaza.

+Upon taking office, Grijalva co-sponsored the Block the Bombs Act, which would halt military aid to Israel.

+Rural funding

+On December 9, 2025, Grijalva voted in favor of the Secure Rural Schools Reauthorization Act of 2025.
+The act passed overwhelmingly in the chamber, passing in a vote of 399–5.
+The act extends federal payments to rural counties to support schools, roads, and local services.

 Personal life

 Grijalva lives in Tucson with her husband Sol Gómez, a librarian, and their three children.